No free adapter/transponder

 That may solve the issue as it sounds like tvh is starting before the tuners are detected/configured.

-#4 Updated by Daniel Ebdrup almost 3 years ago
+#4 Updated by Daniel Ebdrup about 3 years ago

 Alternatively you can change the line to make use of a conditional and: